The inside of rubber duckies are full of bacteria. You don't seem surprised

 But what do they look like after a couple of weeks?
 They're usually caked with cruddy black stuff on the opening in the bottom and have a sticky, slimy substance on the insides.
 And that stuff is not harmless.

 A new study published this week in the journal NPJ Biofilms and Microbiomes says that slimy stuff inside bath toys are teeming with bacteria with scary sounding names, like Bradyrhizobium, Agrobacterium, Caulobacter and Sphingomonas.
-These bacteria typically can cause eye and ear infections in humans.
+Also found was Pseudomonas, which typically can cause eye and ear infections in humans.

 The reason